Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 The arm touch and talking over Harry

 The denial is plausible and the misogyny framing is legitimate — a woman speaking confidently in meetings is routinely described in ways a man would not be.
-However, the specific detail of the arm touch is what gave the story its staying power.
+However, the specific detail of the arm touch is what gave the story staying power.
 Specificity is what makes anonymous sourcing credible.
 Three sources all mentioning the same physical gesture is a different kind of claim than three sources making a general atmospheric complaint.
+Whether the characterisation is fair, the bigger issue is what it implies: enough observers found the interpersonal dynamic notable enough to document, repeatedly, across multiple sources.

 The Zoom disappearances

-The lawyer-on-the-call allegation
+The lawyer-on-the-call allegation and "sans lawyers"

 Two sources told Variety that Sarandos had said he would not sit for a call with Meghan unless a lawyer was present.
 Netflix called this "absolutely inaccurate."
 The Sussex lawyer said it was "blatantly false" — and then, in the same letter, noted that Meghan "texts and speaks with Mr. Sarandos regularly, and has been to his home, sans lawyers."